-The joy and excitement of watching your baby grow and develop is like no other.
+The joy and excitement of watching your baby grow and develop are like no other.
 From the time they first learn to roll over, to when they crawl, climb and eventually begin to walk, every milestone is a celebration.
 The time has come that you now may want to purchase shoes for your new walker.

 At OnePointHealth, we see many parents of new walkers coming in with concerns with their child’s walking and wondering what shoes are the best options.The sole purpose of footwear for toddlers is not about moulding their feet or supporting their limbs, it is for protecting them from the external world (think rough terrain, sharp surfaces, all the nasties out there).